wrossmorrow/machtests/README.md

     * `rprocs`, `nprocs`: the number of running and total processes when the test started
 *  `time`: the _start_ time of the test, at second precision

+We distinguish these categories -- Measurement, Tags, Fields, aqnd time -- as they are relevant to InfluxDB.
+Measurements are a bit like tables, tags are parts of the data that are automatically indexed, fields are non-indexed data, and time is always a distinct entity in a time series database like InfluxDB.
+Data that are indexed are efficiently searchable, and we can use `group by` like operations on them.
+Fields are more like data that we want to plot or aggregate.

-Here are the variables that have to be defined to use InfluxDB:
+Here are the environment variables that have to be defined to use InfluxDB:
 ```
 YENTESTS_INFLUXDB_HOST=
 YENTESTS_INFLUXDB_PORT=